grisuno/hellbird/README.md

 ## 🔍 Overview

+This document provides a comprehensive introduction to the hellbird repository, a sophisticated Early Bird APC injection framework designed for red team operations and academic security research.
+The framework implements advanced evasion techniques including direct NT API syscalls, string obfuscation, and anti-analysis mechanisms to bypass modern EDR/AV solutions on Windows x64 systems.

+For detailed information about specific payload generation processes, see Payload Generation System.
+For integration into red team frameworks, see Framework Integration.
+For technical implementation details of evasion techniques, see Evasion Techniques.

 `hellbird` is a sophisticated **Early Bird APC injection Over HELLHATES** tool designed to **download and execute shellcode** in a suspended legitimate Windows process using **Direct syscalls** and **asynchronous procedure calls (APC)**.
 It leverages **string obfuscation**, **anti-analysis techniques**, and **manual WinSock HTTP downloading** to evade basic detection mechanisms.

 This tool is intended **exclusively for academic and ethical penetration testing purposes**.